 Kitchen Renovation

-The first and most noticeable change that Jeff made, was that he moved the kitchen into the original dining room area.
-To make the room feel larger, he vaulted the ceiling and added a decorative window at the peak.
-He reused the bay window from the front and installed it over the sink.
+To make the kitchen feel larger, he vaulted the ceiling and added a decorative window at the peak.
+He reused the bay window from the front and installed it over the kitchen sink.

 Sunroom

-The original sunroom was drafty and cold with no heat source.
+The original sunroom at the bungalow was drafty and cold with no heat source.

-Jeff installed heating vents into the sunroom so that it could be enjoyed year-round.
-He replaced the sliding door with a set of beautiful french doors.
+Instead of a sliding door, beautiful French doors welcome you to the cheery sunroom.
 This “porch” is now the perfect hang-out spot to have coffee in the morning or read a book.

 Bedroom #1